 Chinese astronomers watching the sky on July 4, 1054, noted the appearance of a new or "guest" star just above the southern horn of Taurus.
 But knowledge of star-fields was not necessary to spot this surprising visitor — according to records, the bright source was visible during the daytime for 23 days, shining six times as brightly as Venus.
 Those well-versed with the night sky would have been able to see it for 653 days — almost two years — with the naked eye.
-Other observations of the explosion were recorded by Japanese, Arabic, and Native American stargazers.
+Other observations of the explosion were recorded by Japanese and Arab stargazers.

 In 1731, British astronomer John Bevis observed a cloudy blob in the sky and added it to his star atlas.
 But it wasn't until French astronomer Charles Messier independently observed it 27 years later that things began to pick up for this stellar remnant.